sikthehedgehog/vdpnotes/test_reg.md

   - `100`: ??? (checked by `w383`)
   - `101`: hscroll table
 * Bit 7: when set, the HL pin will force a hscroll table fetch.
 Also forces window registers to take effect immediately instead of being latched on V counter increment only.
-    - (actually not sure on this bit, I need to recheck what it's actually forcing to be fetched)
+    - Actually not sure on this bit, I need to recheck what it's actually forcing to be fetched.
+    - It seems to force VSRAM to be constantly latched as well? (see `w513`)
 * Bit 8: when set, the HL pin will force a plane tilemap fetch.
 * Bit 9: when set, the HL pin will force a plane A tile fetch.
 * Bit 10: when set, the HL pin will force a plane B tile fetch.